timmcgowan/timmcgowan.github.io/README.md

-# HTML-Demo
+# Tim McGowan

-Just for HTML examples.
+A place for playing with code.

 ## How to Contribute
 ### Projects